lucasprag/vimlociraptor/README.md

 [Vim]lociraptor
 ===============

-This is a distribution of plugins and mappings for Vim.
+Yet another distribution of plugins and mappings for Vim.

 # Installation